DArhoda/DArhoda/README.md

-**Welcome to my portfolio!** I'm a Data Professional with a strong passion for leveraging data-driven insights to solve complex business challenges.
+**Welcome to my portfolio!** I'm a Data Professional with a strong passion for Artificial intelligence and leveraging data-driven insights to solve complex business challenges.
 My background includes a blend of programming, data analysis, and project management, combined with a strategic